 The expected measure life for all VSDs is 15 years.

 Deemed Measure Cost

-Customer provided costs will be used when available.
+Customer-provided costs will be used when available.
 Default measure costs are noted below for up to 75 hp motors.
 Custom costs must be gathered from the customer for motor sizes not listed below.